trueafricandevtests1/senior-software-engineer-dev-2025/readme.md

 This project is a high-performance ride-sharing backend designed for scalability and reliability, demonstrating:
 - **Advanced Algorithm Design** → Efficiently assigning drivers to riders using optimized geospatial queries.
 - **API Integrations** → Fetching real-time driver locations from geolocation APIs with caching strategies.
-- **Cloud-Native Deployment** → Kubernetes-based deployment with auto-scaling and CI/CD automation.
+- **Deployment** → Docker deployment with auto-scaling and CI/CD automation.
-- **Security & Performance Best Practices** → JWT authentication, rate-limiting, and observability.
+- **Security & Performance Best Practices** → JWT / Paseto authentication, rate-limiting, and observability.

 ---